 - dissatisfaction with the financial provision received out of the deceased person's estate, whether under the terms of the Will or the rules upon intestacy (see Inheritance Disputes, below);

 - lost or destroyed Wills;

 - contesting Wills made under duress or undue influence, or where the person concerned did not sufficiently understand what he or she was doing or did not properly execute the Will.

 - allegations of property being misappropriated;

 - disputes involving executors, administrators, trustees and beneficiaries

-As experienced contentious probate solicitors, we regularly help trustees, personal representatives, beneficiaries and people challenging the distribution of an estate to solve Will and inheritance disputes.
+As experienced contentious probate solicitors, we regularly help trustees, personal representatives, beneficiaries and people challenging the distribution of an estate to solve Will disputes.

 Even if there is a Will, there may be grounds for dispute.
 Issues may arise in relation to the division of assets, the validity of the Will, identification of the beneficiaries or the actions of the executors.